meilisearch/documentation/reference/features/search_parameters.md

 **Expected value**: a string or an array of strings containing a filter expression **Default value**: `null`

-Filters search results using attributes added to the `filterableAttributes` list.
+Uses filter expressions to refine search results.
+Attributes to be used as filter criteria must be added to the [`filterableAttributes` list](/reference/api/filterable_attributes.md).

 [Read our guide on filtering, faceted search and filter expressions.](/reference/features/filtering_and_faceted_search.md)